 The MSU-Meridian Division of Education at Mississippi State University offers students programs covering secondary education, educational leadership, community college leadership and more.

-Its undergraduate programs include Elementary Education, Kinesiology, Secondary Education, English, Social Studies and Special Education.
+Its undergraduate programs include Elementary Education; Kinesiology; Secondary Education with concentrations in English and Social Studies; and Special Education.

-Graduates can study for multiple Master’s degrees: Community College Education; Secondary Education (Alternate Route); Counselor Education; Elementary Education; School Administration; and Secondary Education.
+Graduates can study for multiple Master’s degrees: Community College Education; Secondary Education (Alternate Route); Counselor Education; Elementary Education; School Administration; Teacher Leadership; and Secondary Education.

-Finally, the Educational Specialist area degrees are Counselor Education, Elementary Education, School Administration and Secondary Education.
+Finally, the Educational Specialist area degrees are Counselor Education, Elementary Education, School Administration, Teacher Leadership and Secondary Education.

 The Mississippi State University Department of Educational Leadership focuses on a large group of degrees across three core areas: School Administration; Community College Leadership; and Higher Education Leadership.